Download & Other Tools

 - The percentage of youth ages 12-17 by length of time since their last routine health check-up

-- The percentage of children ages 0-17 who have a medical home, by age, income level, and race/ethnicity (for California and U.S. only)
+- The percentage of children ages 0-17 who have a medical home, by age, income level, and race/ethnicity (at the state and national levels only)**

 - The number of school-based or -linked health centers serving public schools